-You can start a sermon document from several locations in Logos, but two deserve special attention:
+You can start a sermon document in two primary ways.

-- Docs Menu: To create a blank sermon document, click Docs > New > Sermon.
+To create a blank sermon click Documents > New > Sermon.

-Note: To open a previously-created sermon from the Docs menu, filter or search the Docs menu to locate your desired sermon.
-You can also access the Sermon Builder via the Tools menu.
+Note: To open a previously created sermon from the Documents menu, filter or search the Documents menu to locate your desired sermon.
+You can also access Sermon Builder via the Tools menu.

 Add Sermon Info

 The Sermon Info pane holds important details about your sermon.
 The more metadata you add, the easier it will be for you to find at a later date.
-If you use Faithlife to publish your sermons, this metadata will help others discover your sermon and know what it’s about.
+If you publish your sermons using Logos Sermons, this metadata will help others discover your sermon and know what it’s about.

-Note: If you don’t see the Sermon Info panel, click the info icon to the right of the Publish button to toggle it on.
+Note: If you don’t see the Sermon Info panel, click the info icon to the right of the Export button to toggle it on.

-If you publish your sermon to Faithlife Sermons, the sermon info you provide is indexed and searchable.
+If you export your sermon to Logos Sermons, the sermon info you provide is indexed and searchable.
 Many of the input fields are preloaded with consistent naming conventions, like the topics and reference fields.
 This helps you stay consistent and avoid duplicate tags.

 - Topics: Begin typing to show predefined biblical topics and themes.
 Select one from the list to add it to your sermon details.
 You can add multiple topics.